 We’ve rounded up the 13 best Italian Breakfast ideas ever!
-From traditional Italian egg dishes to typical Italian breakfast pastries and everything in between, we’ll take you through 13 delicious foods and drinks below that I’m sure you and your family will love!
+From traditional Italian egg dishes to typical Italian breakfast pastries and everything in between, we’ll take you through the delicious Italian foods and drinks below that I’m sure you and your family will love!

 What’s a Typical Breakfast (Colazione) in Italy?